 Visual Studio 2010 Productivity Power Tool is a set of extensions for Visual Studio 2010 Professional and above versions which actually improves productivity of developers.
-In this Tips & Trick, I will show you one nice extension behavior named “Interactive Tooltip”, which will make your development life easier.
+In this post, I will show you one nice extension behavior named “Interactive Tooltip”, which will make your development life easier.

-If you didn’t install it till now, you can download it from Visual Studio Gallery.
+If you haven't installed it till now, you can download it from Visual Studio Gallery.
 You can also download it directly from here.
 Read the complete post to know more about it.

 - From the left pane, expand the “Productivity Power Tools” and select “Solution Navigator”.